-- inform the children of procedures during PSHE, assemblies and themes week and remind them regularly - teach the definitions of bullying in a language which they can understand. - teach that in cases of bullying the children must: shout, run, tell an adult, keep telling until the problem is dealt with - raise awareness of how to deal with bullying through displays of work and information posters - investigate any report of bullying immediately and thoroughly - praise pupils for informing staff about bullying - inform victims of the steps taken against the bully and, where appropriate, ensure an apology is given
+- inform the children of procedures during PSHE, assemblies and themes week and remind them regularly - teach the definitions of bullying in a language which they can understand. - teach that in cases of bullying the children must: shout, run, tell an adult, keep telling until the problem is dealt with - Provide 'anti-bullying boxes' around school where children can report incidents and worries by drawing or writing what they are concerned about. - raise awareness of how to deal with bullying through displays of work and information posters - investigate any report of bullying immediately and thoroughly - praise pupils for informing staff about bullying - inform victims of the steps taken against the bully and, where appropriate, ensure an apology is given